 Cash Out Refinance Nitty-Gritty

-A refinance with cash out is used for many different reasons and it doesn’t always mean you leave with cash in your hand.
+You also automatically fall into the cash out category if you are paying off a second mortgage or other debts with the refinance proceeds.
 When you refinance a first mortgage together with a home equity loan or second mortgage, that is a cash out refinance.
 When you pay debt with the proceeds on a debt consolidation loan, that is also a cash out refinance.

+There is a Loan-To-Value restriction on cash out refinances.
 You are capped at 85% loan to value for a cash out refinance of an owner occupied home.
+This is called the maximum cash out LTV.
+For an investor property, the max cash out is 75%.

 Cash Out Refinance Rates